 As a poor conductor of electricity, wood explodes when struck by lightning.
 (That is why we are warned to stay away from trees in a thunderstorm.)
 A properly grounded steel building resists damage from lightning— another cause of fires— by passing the current into the ground.
 So fire-resistant is the commercial grade steel framing in pre-engineered metal buildings, such structures receive substantial discounts— 25%-35%— with many insurance carriers.
 Sprinklers systems provide additional fire protection for commercial and industrial buildings.

 RHINO steel building customers use fire-resistant RHINO structures for churches, aircraft hangars, barns and agricultural buildings, offices, homes, and other commercial and industrial structures.

 Learn more about the fire-resistant qualities of RHINO’s prefabricated steel buildings.
-Call RHINO toll free today: 888.320.7466.
+Call RHINO today: 940.383.9566.
 One of our knowledgeable metal building specialists will answer your questions and provide a quote for your next low-rise building project.